Employees are entitled to use up to 6 of their accrued sick days per year due to illness of their parent or their spouse's parent

 Conditions of Eligibility

-- If the parent is hospitalized in a long-term care or nursing facility, the employee is not entitled to claim this right to care for him/her.
+- If the parent is hospitalized in a long-term care or nursing facility that cares for long-term care patients, Mentally Frail patients, or Physically Frail patients, the employee is not entitled to claim this right to care for him/her.

 - An employee will not receive recognition for sick days due to an ill parent if his/her spouse was absent from work to care for the parent during the same period of time and did receive recognition for those days as sick days due to an ill parent.